afern247/BookStore-Web/README.md

+# Book Store app

+### This app was created during my senior class where I had to colaborate with students and learn about web dev, git, and other technologies.

 How to run the dev server:

 - Clone the repo